mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 The object uses a default Blender name (Cube, Sphere, Cylinder, Plane, etc.).
 These names carry no meaning in the engine asset browser and make it difficult to identify assets.

-Becomes an Error when Marketplace Strict is on.
+A preset can raise this to an Error via a severity override.

-**Fix:** Rename the object, or use **Fix → Fix Naming / Add Prefix** to apply the configured prefix and rename automatically.
+**Fix:** Rename the object, or use **Individual Steps → Naming → Fix Names** to apply the engine-correct prefix automatically.

 ### Special characters in name
 **Severity: Warning / Error**

 The object name contains characters outside letters, digits, underscores, hyphens, dots, and spaces.
 Some engines and import pipelines reject or mangle names with special characters.

 When **Strict Naming (ASCII)** is enabled, non-ASCII characters (ą, é, ś, etc.) are also flagged.
-Becomes an Error when Marketplace Strict is on.
+A preset can raise this to an Error via a severity override.

-**Fix:** Rename the object to use only safe characters, or use **Fix → Fix Naming / Add Prefix** to strip problematic characters automatically.
+**Fix:** Rename the object to use only safe characters, or use **Individual Steps → Naming → Fix Names**.

 ### Off naming convention
 **Severity: Warning**